Stefan Vogenauer and Stephen Weatherill

 Fairness at a Time of Perplexity,

-General Principles in EU and Comparative Law
+General Principles of Law: European and Comparative Perspectives

 Available at: https://scholarship.law.bu.edu/faculty_scholarship/150